Canadian cuisine: National food of Canada

 In 2020, Hayley Simpson identified the "best signature Canadian dishes" as poutine, Nanaimo bars, butter tarts, beavertails, tourtière, pea soup, Halifax donair, Saskatoon berry pie, and Montreal-style bagels.
-The following year, Reader's Digest published an article similarly listing "10 Must-Try Canadian Dishes" as poutine, Canadian bacon, caesar, beavertails, Canadian pizza, butter tarts, Nanaimo bars, split pea soup, tourtière, and ketchup (namely "ketchup" chips).
+The following year, Reader's Digest published an article similarly listing "10 Must-Try Canadian Dishes" as poutine, Canadian bacon, caesar, beavertails, Canadian pizza, butter tarts, Nanaimo bars, split pea soup, tourtière, and "ketchup...on everything".

 Meal formats

 Coffee from Pronto Café in Vancouver.
 Canada is the 10th largest consumer of coffee in the world, consuming more coffee per capita than any other English-speaking country.

 As in other countries, Canadian meals are commonly segmented accordingly to their suitability for the time of day.

 Breakfast takes place in the morning and typically consists of a variety of foods, such as toast, biscuits, muffins, scones, pancakes, bacon, bagels, cereals, fruit and eggs, among others.
 Breakfast condiments are very common and can often include an assortment of jam, cream cheese, peanut butter, marmalade, or Nutella.
 Typical drinks include water, juice, coffee, and tea.
 Breakfast traditionally occurs before work or school on weekdays, or otherwise soon after waking up in the morning.
 An archetypal French-Canadian meal may contain more starch-based material, while an English-Canadian meal might consist of more protein.